MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/how-to-apply-a-custom-ribbon-to-a-form-or-report.md

 mtps_version: v=office.15
 ---

-# How to: Apply a Custom Ribbon to a Form or Report
+# Apply a custom ribbon to a form or report

 **Applies to**: Access 2013 | Office 2013